emilsorheim/Moba-Wiki/Dietary-data.md

 # Dietary questionnaire to youths (Q-youth diet)
-## 3 - Nutrient intakes calculatied from food
+## 3 - Nutrient intakes calculated from food
 ### Assessment of cut-off values
 As most nutrients correlate strongly with total energy intake, the most common approach for excluding individuals with improbable dietary reports is to use cut-off values for biological plausibility of the calculated energy intake.